Chudnovsky's Conjecture and the stable Harbourne-Huneke containment: Stable Harbourne and Harbourne--Huneke Containment for Points

-Next we prove that an ideal defining a set of general points has expected resurgence, which is both interesting in its own right and while we will also use to prove that general sets of points satisfy the Stable Harbourne Conjecture.
+Next we prove that an ideal defining a set of general points has expected resurgence, which we will use to prove that general sets of points satisfy the Stable Harbourne Conjecture, and which is also interesting in its own right.

 \begin{theorem} Suppose that $N \geqslant 3$.
-Then the defining ideal of a general set of points in $\PP^N_\kk$ has expected resurgence.\end{theorem}
+Then the defining ideal of a general set of points in $\PP^N_\kk$ has expected resurgence. \end{theorem}

 \begin{proof} Let $I(\z) $ be the defining ideal of $s$ generic points in $\PP^N_{\kk(\z)}$.
 By Lemma \ref{lem.comtainment.gen.Exp.Resurgence}, there is a constant $c$ such that,

 It follows from \cite[Satz 2 and 3]{Krull1948} that there exists an open dense subset $U \subseteq \AA^{s(N+1)}$ such that for all $\a \in U$,